Greece Moments Greece Moments

 Detour to the fishing village of Porto Kagio

-Porto Kagio was once a hidden pirate’s nest and is now considered the only real place in the South Cape.
-In the quiet settlement there are three taverns and a narrow sandy beach, behind which a gravel road runs to the end of the village.
+Porto Kagio was once a hidden pirates’ nest and is now considered the only true settlement at the South Cape.
+In this quiet village there are three taverns and a narrow sandy beach, behind which a gravel road runs to the end of the village.

 porto kagio mani peloponnes